mesosphere-backup/cassandra-kairosdb-tutorial/README.md

 Note that the Cassandra nodes are available via `<DCOS-URI>/service/cassandra/v1/nodes/connect`.

-By default Cassandra does not enable support for the Thrift protocol which is required by KairosDB.
-To enable this we can do a rolling configuration update of Cassandra which enables this feature.
+By default Cassandra does not enable support for the Thrift protocol which is **required** by KairosDB.
+To enable this we must do a rolling configuration update of Cassandra which enables this feature.
 To do this we should change the environment variable `CASSANDRA_START_RPC` and deploy the config change as illustrated below.

 ![Cassandra update](img/Cassandra-config-update.png)